jto/formz/README.md

 ## Writing `Constraint`

-Since constraints are just pure functions, it's really easy to write a one from scratch (and even easier using a provided helper ).
+Since constraints are just pure functions, it's really easy to write one from scratch (and even easier using a provided helper ).

 ```scala
 def min(m: Int) = validateWith("validation.min"){(_: Int) > m}